Staff Members

 Meryl Phipps – Executive Director

 Meryl Phipps has lived in Ithaca since 2005.
 She has a BA from Sarah Lawrence College and a JD from Cornell Law School.
 Prior to joining the Village, she was a staff attorney at Citizens Concerned for Children and represented young people in the court system.
-She and her husband Bailey are the parents of ten amazing kids.
+She and her husband Bailey are the parents of eleven amazing kids.

 You can reach her at meryl@villageatithaca.org.